FOSSBilling/FOSSBilling/CONTRIBUTING.md

 The software is primarily written in English.
 If you are a native or fluent speaker of another language then we could use your help with the translations.

+We use Crowdin to manage translations.
+You can take a look at the [getting started guide](https://support.crowdin.com/crowdin-intro/)), and then get involved in translating at [https://translate.fossbilling.org](https://translate.fossbilling.org).

 ### Sponsoring the project

 If you do not have the time or necessary skills to actively take part in the development or documentation of the project then you can still play a part by making a financial contribution to the project.
 This could be a one-time contribution or a recurring monthly donation.